-- OEM-designed body hold-down or cowl mount is missing. - Three or more body hold-downs are loose, misaligned or have missing hardware. - Three or more body hold-downs have cracks or stripped nuts at floor sill securement point. - Floor Inspect condition of floor structure, sills, and braces.
+- Originally installed body hold-down or cowl mount is missing. - Three or more body hold-downs are loose, misaligned or have missing hardware. - Three or more body hold-downs have cracks or stripped nuts at floor sill securement point. - 2.
+Floor Inspect condition of floor structure, sills, and braces.
 Make repairs if any of the following conditions exist: - There are any minor cracks in floor sills, or braces.

-- Holes or cracks in floor sheet metal create an opening to the passenger compartment. - Entire cross-section of any floor sill or brace is broken. - Any broken weld or mounting of a floor sill/brace resulting in complete separation. - K-frame is cracked more than 1⁄2 inch in length at the front of the body floor (between step-well and driver's area). - 3.
-Outriggers Inspect body outriggers and hardware for condition and securement.
+- Holes or cracks in floor sheet metal create an opening to the passenger compartment. - Entire cross-section of any floor sill or brace is broken. - Any broken weld or mounting of a floor sill/brace resulting in complete separation. - K-frame is cracked at the front of the body floor (between step-well and driver's area).

+- 3. Outriggers Inspect body outriggers and hardware for condition and securement.
 Make repairs if any of the following conditions exist: - Any body outrigger is cracked, loose or missing hardware.